 - Joint inflammation

 - Muscle tears

 If you are interested in learning more about the benefits of amniotic fluid injections, or if you are wondering if this therapy is right for you, please contact Texas Partners Healthcare Group.
-We understand how frustrating it can be to live with chronic pain and are here to help you find a safe solution that meets your needs.
+We understand how frustrating it can be to live with chronic pain.
+And being the skilled and experienced Frisco pain management clinic that we are, we are here to help you find a safe solution that meets your needs.